High Availability in PAS

 The BOSH Resurrector increases Pivotal Application Service (PAS) availability in the following ways:

 - Reacts to hardware failure and network disruptions by recreating VMs on active, stable hosts

 - Detects operating system failures by continuously monitoring VMs and recreating them as required

 - Continuously monitors the BOSH Agent running on each VM and recreates the VMs as required

-The BOSH Resurrector continuously monitors the status of all VMs in an PAS deployment.
+The BOSH Resurrector continuously monitors the status of all VMs in a PAS deployment.
 The Resurrector also monitors the BOSH Agent on each VM.
 If either the VM or the BOSH Agent fail, the Resurrector recreates the VM on another active host.
-To enable the BOSH Resurrector, see the Enable BOSH Resurrector section of the Using BOSH Resurrector and vSphere HA topic.
+To enable the BOSH Resurrector, see the Enable BOSH Resurrector section of the Using the BOSH Resurrector topic.

 To configure your resource pools according to the requirements of your deployment, see the Ops Manager configuration topic for your IaaS.